Chinas Overnight Shibor Interbank Rate Decreases Friday - UrduPoint

 China's Overnight Shibor Interbank Rate Decreases Friday

-The seven-day rate dropped 5.8 basis points to 2.196 percent, the one-month rate stayed flat at 2.
+The seven-day rate dropped 24.1 basis points to 1.945 percent, the one-month rate went down 2.2 basis points to 2.

 Shibor is a simple, no-guarantee, wholesale interest rate calculated by arithmetically averaging all the interbank RMB lending rates offered by the price quotation group of 18 commercial banks with a high credit rating, with the four highest and four lowest quotations excluded.